vanelsberg/APKautobuild/README.md

             KEY_ALIAS
             KEY_PASSW_FILE

+    * Build variant:
+            BUILD_VARIANT="FullRelease" or "aapsclientRelease" or "pumpcontrolRelease"

 * Other configuration:

     * The script file _build_APK.sh_ defines a variable named **data_local** using confiuration as defined in the file _config.build_